optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

       directions).
 The default value for this string option is "ma27".
 Possible
       values:

-          - mumps (use the Mumps package, default)
+          - "mumps" (use the Mumps package, default)
-          - ma27 (load the Harwell routine MA27 from library at runtime)
+          - "ma27" (load the Harwell routine MA27 from library at runtime)
-          - ma57 (load the Harwell routine MA57 from library at runtime)
+          - "ma57" (load the Harwell routine MA57 from library at runtime)
-          - ma77 (load the Harwell routine HSL_MA77 from library at runtime)
+          - "ma77" (load the Harwell routine HSL_MA77 from library at runtime)
-          - ma86 (load the Harwell routine MA86 from library at runtime)
+          - "ma86" (load the Harwell routine MA86 from library at runtime)
-          - ma97 (load the Harwell routine MA97 from library at runtime)
+          - "ma97" (load the Harwell routine MA97 from library at runtime)
-          - pardiso (load the Pardiso package from pardiso-project.org from user-provided library at runtime)
+          - "pardiso" (load the Pardiso package from pardiso-project.org from user-provided library at runtime)
-          - custom (use custom linear solver (expert use))
+          - "custom" (use custom linear solver (expert use))
     - **linear_solver_options** (dict or None): dictionary with the linear solver options, possibly including `linear_system_scaling`, `hsllib` and `pardisolib`.
 See the `ipopt documentation for details